Taber Well Site: 1. Site function – habitation and lithic harvesting/manufacturing

 The evidence from the excavation indicated habitation was the primary purpose of the site during the end of the Late Archaic until the Middle Woodland period.
 The domestic use evidence are in line with other small Middle Woodland residential sites like the Wade site and the Murphy site.

 However, the amount of lithic findings also suggest the site was partially purposed for lithic harvesting and manufacturing.
 The findings indicate that all parts of bifacial manufacture were done at the site.
 The 43,493.7 g of recovered chipped stone only represents 16% of the site core meaning that the full site core would have yielded about 271,835.6 g of lithic debitage based on extrapolations.

 2. Occupational history follows pattern of other domestic sites stemming from Hocking River

 The general pattern is a noticeable Paleoindian/Early Archaic presence, greatly diminished Middle Archaic presence, population increase in Late Archaic period continuing into the Early and Middle Woodland periods.
-With the Taber Well site demonstrating this pattern, it’s suggested that the tributaries allowed for some habitable areas similar to those along the main river.
+With the Taber Well site demonstrating this pattern, it is suggested that the tributaries allowed for some habitable areas similar to those along the main river.